TUB-SSI-Edu/ELMO2EDS/README.md

 ## Additional details
 ### Input file

-The converter should be given an XML file attached to PDF files issued by the [Bundesdruckerei](https://www.bundesdruckerei.de/) containing  educational achievments in the [elmo/emrex standard](https://github.com/emrex-eu/elmo-schemas).
+The converter should be given an XML file attached to PDF files issued by the [Bundesdruckerei](https://www.bundesdruckerei.de/) containing  educational achievements in the [elmo/emrex standard](https://github.com/emrex-eu/elmo-schemas).

+The type of the document is determined by the Value at XPath `elmo > report > learningOpportunitySpecification > title` with the attribute `xml:lang="en"`.
+Currently supported type are:

+- Abitur

+If no value is given a more general json file is created wich is probably less suitable for credential creation.

 ### Output file
 The convert should output a [JSON-LD](https://json-ld.org/) wich can be issued as a verifiable credential in an SSI context of the hyperledger aries network.